Learn more about the history of nursing in Buncombe County

 - Batterham, M.R. (n.d.)
 "History of nursing in western North Carolina" Speech presented to the Asheville Nurses Association in Asheville, NC.
 Found in Pack Memorial Library, Asheville, NC.

 - Duke University Library finding aid to Highland Hospital (a private psychiatric hospital) located in Buncombe County.
-There is a section of materials about nursing at Highland Hospital.

 - "St. Joseph's Hospital -celebrating 90 years of service, 1900-1990" Supplement to the Asheville Citizen Times 11-18-1990